Health in the Americas 2022

 Furthermore, Trinidad and Tobago have achieved both regional and global 2030 targets with respect to the neonatal mortality rate.
 The reduction in neonatal mortality from 12.0 per 1000 live births in 2015 to under 9.0 per 1000 live births in 2017 to under 8 per 1000 live births in 2018 (7.9), 2019 (7.4), and 2020 (6.7).
 Therefore, Trinidad and Tobago has already achieved both the 2030 global neonatal mortality target set at less than 9 per 1000 live births and 7 for the PAHO Region.

-Regarding the immunization strategy, measles vaccination coverage was 92.0% in 2022, an increase of 2.0 percentage points from 2000.
+Regarding the immunization strategy, measles vaccination coverage was 92% in 2022, an increase of two percentage points from 2000.

-The maternal mortality ratio for 2020 was estimated at 26.6 deaths per 100 000 live births, a reduction of 64.0% from the estimated value for 2000 (Figure 5).
-In relation to fertility, it is estimated that in 2023 women had an average of 1.6 children throughout their reproductive lives.
-In the specific case of adolescent fertility, there was a 4.2% decrease, from 39.0 live births per 1000 women aged 15 to 19 years in 2000 to 37.4 in 2023.
-In 2017, 100.0% of births were attended by skilled birth personnel.
+The maternal mortality ratio in 2020 was estimated at 26.6 deaths per 100 000 live births, representing a 64.0% reduction compared to the estimated value in 2000 (Figure 5).
+In relation to fertility, it is estimated that in 2024 women had an average of 1.5 children throughout their reproductive lives.
+In the specific case of adolescent fertility, there was a 10.1% decrease, from 40.1 live births per 1000 women aged 15 to 19 years in 2000 to 36.0 in 2024.
+In 2022, 100.0% of births were attended by skilled birth personnel.
 Between 2012 and 2017 the percentage of pregnant people who received antenatal care remained unchanged at 100%.

 Communicable diseases